 While there have been positive developments, the climate for free speech on campus is in many ways more precarious than ever.
 As this report will explore in greater depth, bias reporting systems—Orwellian programs under which students are asked to report on one another for offensive speech—are proliferating at campuses nationwide.
 Student demands for censorship are increasingly common.
 The federal government continues to press a definition of sexual harassment that encompasses not only actual harassment but also constitutionally protected speech.
 And an unacceptable number of universities continue to punish students and faculty members for constitutionally protected speech and expression.

 It is imperative, therefore, that those who care about free speech on campus continue to stay vigilant.
-The decrease in speech codes and the proliferation of free speech policy statements are the result of the relentless work of free speech advocates at FIRE and elsewhere.
+The decrease in college speech regulations and the proliferation of free speech policy statements are the result of the relentless work of free speech advocates at FIRE and elsewhere.
 We must keep up that work to avoid losing ground amid the current of hostility towards free speech that is very much alive on campus and elsewhere.

 FIRE surveyed publicly available policies at 345 four-year public institutions and 104 of the nation’s largest and/or most prestigious private institutions.
 Our research focuses in particular on public universities because, as explained in detail below, public universities are legally bound to protect students’ right to free speech.